netzkern/butler/docs/templateSurveys.md

 1. Create a config file `butler-survey.yml` in the root directory of your template repository.
 2. Create questions based on the [format](#configuration) below.
 3. Build your template with the [easy to use](/docs/templateSyntax.md#get-survey-results) template syntax.
+4. Add new template entry in your `butler.yml` file.
-4. Run butler and create a new project.
+5. Run butler and create a new project.

 ## The butler-survey.yml file